 |Current Fleet||Any available buses|

-Rail bridging services are a necessary part of rail operations in the event of a service disruption.
-Due to the high density of urban rail lines, existing modes of public transport are usually unable to cope with the surge of stranded commuters.
+Rail bridging services are a necessary contingency.
+Due to the high utilization of urban rail lines, existing modes of public transport are usually unable to cope with the surge of stranded commuters in the event of a service disruption.
 As such, rail operators are obliged to arrange for shuttle buses that ferry commuters between affected stations.

 Due to the multi-modal nature of local Public Transport Operators (PTOs) SBS Transit and SMRT, either operator is responsible for the organisation of bus bridging services when their network is affected.

 As part of the Bus Contracting Model (BCM) contract terms, bus operators are required to familiarise drivers on Rail Bridging service routes along rail lines within their catchment area, and deploy resources in the event of a train disruption.

 In the past, LTA required PTOs to activate rail bridging services when rail services are expected to be suspended for over an hour.
 In recent years, buses have been activated at the onset of a disruption and the first buses arrive at affected stations within half an hour after the start of a disruption.

 In response to a disruption, buses plying nearby bus routes can be taken out of revenue service to be quickly deployed on the rail bridging service.
 Subsequently, more buses can be sent from nearby bus depots (or redeployed from other bus services) to supplement the buses already running on the shuttle.